 To keep everything sorted, we suggest using packing cubes.
 Here’s an awesome guide to the best packing cubes out there.

 It’s not enough to know the numbers.
-You want to see what you should pack!
-So now we’ll delve into the packing list details for autumn in Europe.
+You want to see some suggestions what you should pack!
+So now we’ll delve into the details for your fall in Europe packing list.
 Depending on your trip (in any season) here’s a great printable resource for planning your packing.

-My items came from a hodge podge of places, including Kohl’s, Amazon, Primark, Gap, Target, & thrift stores.
+My items came from a hodgepodge of places, including Kohl’s, Amazon, Primark, Gap, Target, & many, many thrift stores.
 Below, I’ll show you where to find specific items when possible, or I’ll point you to a similar piece.

 My tops were all interchangeable basics made with soft materials.
-I got the striped t-shirt below at Target, along with a basic blue and grey tee.
-Click here to check out Target’s basic tops.
+I focused on neutrals, including this black and white striped top, along with a basic blue and grey tee.
 I also had two tanks, a simple dark green & light blue.
 This made up the basic tops for me.

-For gettin’ fancy, I’m packing a more casual dress of maroon and black stripes, and a plain black maxi dress, which can be dressed up or dressed down.
-If I attend any fancier events, I may need to go shopping, but for now, these two pieces should do nicely.
+For gettin’ fancy, I packed a more casual dress of maroon and black stripes, and a plain black maxi dress, which can be dressed up or dressed down.
+And truly, you can never go wrong with a basic black dress that you can dress up or dress down as needed!

 Sweaters & Jacket

 How to keep warm in Europe in the autumn: sweaters & a light jacket.
-In a few months, I might have to buy a thicker coat, but for now I’m loving my simple green jacket.
+In the fall months, I love my simple green jacket.
 This one from Amazon is a lot like mine, which I bought years ago.

 Other Cool Items & Accessories